Circular economy opportunities in the United Kingdom

 - £22,5 million invested in 5 CE centres focusing on waste, textiles and construction sectors

 Source: letsrecycle.com (2021)

-Annually around 5 million tonnes of plastic are consumed in the UK, of which almost 50% accounts for packaging waste.
-The UK targets the elimination of all avoidable plastic waste by 2042, amongst others by a plastic packaging tax which will become effective in 2022.
-Crucial elements for a circular plastics sector are the UK Plastic Pact and the Plastic Industry Recycling Action Plan working on a value chain approach to increase recycling volumes by means of design and improved collection, and both sorting systems.
-However, to meet UK targets recycling services need to extend.
-This offers attractive business opportunities for Dutch chemical- and mechanical recycling companies.
-As the development of end markets to line up the plastic chain remains critical, Dutch business models which transform plastic waste flows into new products can inspire.
+Annually around 5 million tons of plastic are consumed in the UK, of which almost 50% accounts for packaging waste.
+The UK targets the elimination of all avoidable plastic waste by 2042, amongst others via a plastic packaging tax effective since 2022.
+Crucial elements for a circular plastics sector are the UK Plastic Pact and the Plastic Industry Recycling Action Plan working on a value chain approach to increase recycling volumes by means of purposeful design and improved collection, and both sorting systems.
+Recycling services will need to be expanded to meet such targets, which offers attractive business opportunities for Dutch chemical and mechanical recycling companies.
+As the development of end markets to line up the plastic chain remains critical, Dutch business models focused on upcycling plastic waste can be of inspiration for UK counterparts.

 Fashion & Textiles